 The Access to Higher Education Diploma is a one or two-year course that prepares adults for university-level study.
-Ahead of our Access to Higher Education Open Event on the 17th May, we sat down with Emma and Rosemary to find out more about how their Access courses helped them prepare for university, and get offers from Cambridge.
+We sat down with Emma and Rosemary to find out more about how their Access courses helped them prepare for university, and get offers from Cambridge.

 Rosemary said: “I found out about the Access course while I was looking around on the internet, and thought it sounded interesting.
 When I told my family and friends about the course, they didn’t know what it was.
 When I started the course, the biggest things were that it was a way to meet like-minded people, start doing something meaningful, and have a goal to work towards.

 “The atmosphere at Farnborough college is great – the staff, the students, they’re all welcoming, accepting, and you get all the help you need.
 The staff here all really put in the effort to make sure you do the best you can.”

 Emma said: ‘My friend is at university studying Nursing now, after doing the Access to Allied Health Professions course, and recommended it to me.
 I was unhappy in an office job, and wanted to do something about it, so I applied for the Access course here.
 It’s been amazing – all the teachers are incredible, I can’t give them enough praise.
 They’re all really helpful, and always reply to any emails we send really quickly.

 “I think people are put off by Access courses because they think of what school was like, but this is completely different.